 On average, CarShare Vermont vehicles are used five hours per day, which means they are available 80% of the time.
 Plus, our more popular cars are within easy walking distance to other pods.
 That said, availability varies at each location and we always recommend reserving a car as soon as you know you’ll need one.
 You can always change or cancel a reservation if you need to.

 CarShare Vermont is a mission-driven, membership- based service available to all qualified drivers in the community.
 Instead of keeping our cars in one central location, we park cars in neighborhoods at self-accessible, unattended pods.
 You can reserve and access a CarShare Vermont vehicle using your own key 24 hours a day for as little as 30 minutes, which makes car-sharing a convenient and affordable solution for your everyday car needs.

-If you’re licensed in another country, we’ll need to see your home country’s license, along with your international driving permit and a copy of your home country’s driving record (in English).
+If you’re licensed in another country, we’ll need to see your home country’s license and a copy of your home country’s driving record.
+If your license is not in English, you will also need to have an international driving permit as well as a translated copy of your driving record.
 Please contact us for specific inquiries.

 It’s really easy.
 Fill out an application online or stop by our office to fill one out.
 Once you’re approved, you’ll complete a new-member orientation online or at our office.
 Then, you’ll get a member I.D. and a personal key fob that gives you access to any car in our fleet.
 From there, you’re free to reserve and drive!

 To be considered for membership, you must be at least 18 years old with two years (or more) of driving experience and have a clean driving record.
 Applicants who are 18-20 years old must have a parent or guardian willing to cosign on their CarShare Vermont account.
 Both the applicant and the cosigner need to complete the Young Driver Membership Agreement and submit it to us before we can approve the applicant.
 For more information on our eligibility requirements, click here.